Waether/GitServerTool/README.md

 # GitServerTool
-A little tool easily create / delete / list your git repositories on your server.
+A little tool to easily create / delete / list your git repositories on your server.

 ## Prerequisites

 * Linux (tested on Ubuntu 16.04) - Others OS might come later
 * bash (tested with 4.3.48)
+* git (tested with 2.7.4)

 ## How to install